Black Horse and the Cherry Tree

 "Black Horse and the Cherry Tree" is a song by Scottish singer-songwriter KT Tunstall from her 2004 debut album, Eye to the Telescope.
 The track was released on 21 February 2005 as the lead single from the album, charting at No. 28 on the UK Singles Chart the same month.
-The following year, the single became a hit outside Europe, reaching No. 7 in Canada and No. 20 in the United States and New Zealand.
+The following year, the single became a hit outside Europe, reaching No. 7 in Canada and No. 20 in both the United States and New Zealand.